 |Network Code on Requirements for Grid Connection of Generators (NC RfG) - must-read for European electricity producers|

-Commission Regulation (EU) 2016/631 of 14 April 2016 establishing a network code on requirements for grid connection of generators (NC RfG), as other network codes implemented under the Third Energy Package, represents, from a juridical point of view, an interesting piece of legislation, which needs, firstly, to be placed in the context of existing national legislative frameworks.
+Commission Regulation (EU) 2016/631 of 14 April 2016 establishing a network code on requirements for grid connection of generators (NC RfG), as other network codes implemented under the Third Energy Package, takes the form of the Europe-wide binding regulation and, as such, prevails over the EU Member States‘ national provisions.

 However, if compatible with the provisions in the European network code(s), national codes, standards and regulations which are more detailed or more stringent than the respective European network code(s) will retain their applicability.